 Startup or existing?
 We’ve made the choice easier

 Also, when you set up a new company, you’ll now find clearer descriptions for the Startup and Existing options to help you choose the best business plan for your situation:

 Continued work to integrate LivePlan with QuickBooks Online

-We are eager to offer our users the ability to connect the LivePlan Scoreboard to QuickBooks Online.
+We are eager to offer our users the ability to connect the LivePlan Dashboard to QuickBooks Online.
 This has been a development priority for quite a while.
-The data we need from QuickBooks Online to drive the Scoreboard metrics isn’t accessible through Intuit’s data service yet.
+The data we need from QuickBooks Online to drive the Dashboard metrics isn’t accessible through Intuit’s data service yet.
 We are actively collaborating with their technical team now, though, and expect to be able to deliver QuickBooks Online integration soon.
 Stay tuned!